ArbDoge AI Price Hits $0.0000 on Exchanges (AIDOGE)

-ArbDoge AI (AIDOGE) traded down 7.2% against the dollar during the twenty-four hour period ending at 15:00 PM E.T. on April 5th.
-One ArbDoge AI token can currently be purchased for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
-ArbDoge AI has a total market capitalization of $75.83 million and $11.43 million worth of ArbDoge AI was traded on exchanges in the last day.
-During the last week, ArbDoge AI has traded 24.6% lower against the dollar.
+ArbDoge AI (AIDOGE) traded 11.3% lower against the U.S. dollar during the 24 hour period ending at 7:00 AM Eastern on April 12th.
+During the last seven days, ArbDoge AI has traded 21.9% higher against the U.S. dollar.
+ArbDoge AI has a market capitalization of $91.89 million and $18.46 million worth of ArbDoge AI was traded on exchanges in the last day.
+One ArbDoge AI token can currently be bought for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.

 Here’s how other cryptocurrencies have performed during the last day: